ElektraInitiative/libelektra/doc/help/elektra-namespaces.md

 - arguments
 - environment

 Keys in the namespace proc can not be stored by their nature.
+Thus they are ignored by `kdbGet` and `kdbSet`.
 They might be different for every invocation of an application.